 Have you ever been looking for a bottle of white wine in the bottle shop and found both Pinot Gris and Pinot Grigio on display?
 How about at a restaurant when you are just trying to pick a glass of wine you’ll like and finding both listed?
-It can get super confusing, and no one wants to seem like they don’t know what they are talking about.
-As a result, you might be put off asking what the difference is between Pinot Grigio and Pinot Gris.
+It can get super confusing.
+So what’s the difference is between Pinot Grigio and Pinot Gris?
 Are they that different?
 Are they the same?
 Who created these confusing wine variety names?
-And how do you even know what the difference is so you know what you like?
+And how do you even know which one you’ll like?

 Are Pinot Grigio and Pinot Gris different varieties?

-Despite having different names, Pinot Grigio and Pinot Gris are exactly the same grape variety.
-The grape itself is a white grape with greyish pink skin.
-This is how it has got its name – Grey is Gris in French, Grigio in Italian.
+Despite having different names, Pinot Grigio and Pinot Gris are the same grape variety.
+The grape itself is a white grape with greyish-pink skin.
+This is where its name comes from: Grey is Gris in French, Grigio in Italian.

 It would be much easier if France and Italy stuck to making the only Pinot Grigio and Pinot Gris in the world.
 But the variety is so popular that it has spread to other wine regions, particularly Australia.
-In Australia, our winemakers can label their wines Gris or Grigio as they wish.
+In Australia and other New World wine regions, winemakers can choose to label their wines Gris or Grigio.
 They don’t have to worry about borders and regions, so can choose based on either clever marketing or by using the style of wine.

 How do you know which one you’ll like?